 Multiple instances means running more than one copy of zPDT.
 Each instance must run under a different Linux userid.
 This can be accomplished by logins through Telnet (or SSH) or by careful use of su commands from different windows on the Linux desktop.
-The .bashrc file of each userid must have the appropriate export statements as described in "Alter Linux files" on page 103.
 Each instance must have its own devmap.